How Can I Find Out if My Driver's License is Suspended?

-The Reasons Driver's Licenses Are Suspended.
+Reasons Driver's Licenses May Be Suspended

-- Driving while intoxicated or under the influence of drugs.
+- Driving while intoxicated or under the influence of drugs

-- Leaving the scene of an accident.
+- Leaving the scene of an accident

-- Reckless and/or careless driving.
+- Reckless and/or careless driving

-- Accumulation of points or violations.
+- Accumulation of points or violations

-- Failure to pay a motor vehicle fine, surcharge or fee.
+- Failure to pay a motor vehicle fine, surcharge or fee

-- Failure to maintain proper insurance.
+- Failure to maintain proper insurance

-- A conviction for a drug offense other than DUI.
+- A conviction for a drug offense other than DUI

 - Failure to comply with a child support order.

-- Delinquent conduct by a minor.
+- Delinquent conduct by a minor

 Two Related Problems: Processing Time and Human Error

 For example, what if you send in your insurance premium check and it's not processed in time?
 Or how about forgetting to inform the DMV when you move and getting an automated intersection monitor ticket sent to your old address resulting in an unpaid fine?
 It could happen.

-How to Check if Your License Is Suspended
+Check if Your License Is Suspended

 Fortunately, finding out if your license is suspended is not that difficult.
-Here are three common ways to check:
+Here are three common ways to check.

-- Look in your mailbox.
+Look in your mailbox.
 In most jurisdictions and in most cases, you will receive notification of your suspension by mail, sent to the address they have on record (so make sure they have your current one.)
 Be careful not to throw it out as junk mail.

-- Go to the DMV and get a copy of your driving record.
+Go to the DMV and get a copy of your driving record.
 You might want to call the DMV or check out their website first.
 Some states will let you order your record over the phone or online.

-- Call your auto insurance carrier.
+Call your auto insurance carrier.
 They're obviously going to know if your policy has lapsed and they will likely know if your license has been suspended for that or another reason.

 Information in the NDR is provided by state motor vehicle agencies who in turn use the database to check on individuals who apply for a license in their jurisdictions.
-Information in the database is protected by Federal privacy laws that limit access to your state's DMV and a number of Federal agencies.
+The information in the database is protected by federal privacy laws that restrict access to your state's DMV and a number of federal agencies.